Title: Discrimination, Harassment, and Retaliation Policy

 - Resources for People Experiencing, Witnessing, or Affected by Discrimination or Retaliation

-This policy applies to the College of William & Mary, including the Virginia Institute of Marine Science (the university).
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science.
 It applies to all members of the university community, including faculty and other employees and students.
 It also applies to contractors, vendors, and other third parties.

 This policy applies to discrimination, harassment, and retaliation by or against members of the university community when the conduct: